borkdude/speculative/CONTRIBUTING.md

     clj -A:test -m speculative.update-syms

 This will update the file `src/speculative/impl/syms.cljc`.
-Next, update the number of instrumentable symbols in `speculative.instrument-test/instrument-test`.

 Some functions will not instrumentable on all environments or have no point in being instrumented (e.g. `some?`, `str`).
 In that case you can update the